capmo/external-api-example/README.md

 npx api install "@capmoapi/v1.0#<version_hash>"
 ```

-## Authentication

-You'll need an authentication token in order to use our external API.
-You can
-create one within your account's settings when you use our web app.

 ## What it does

 This example uses TypeScript to implement the following flow of events in Capmo: